 Sciatica is an umbrella term for anybody suffering with low back pain that radiates down the leg.
 Most people describe sciatica down the back of the leg as opposed to femoralgia down the front of the thigh.

-The good news.
+The good news!
 All of these types of sciatica improve with time and the right exercise and management programme.
-If you suffer with sciatica head over to the urban clinic and I will provide a detailed assessment to classify your sciatica and provide a specific and effective treatment strategy.